-Astellas is committed to ful lling its social responsibilities in the course of conducting business activities, aiming to contribute to improving the health of people around the world.
-We respect human rights in every stage of our value chain, from research and development to the provision of information regarding our products.
-We also strive to ensure compliance with the Pharmaceutical and Medical Device Act and other relevant laws and regulations.
+Astellas is committed to fulfilling its social responsibilities in the course of conducting business activities.
+We respect human rights in every stage of our value chain, from research and development to the provision of product information.
+We also endeavor to ensure compliance with the Pharmaceutical and Medical Device Act and other relevant laws and regulations.

 Ethical Considerations in Research on Human Subjects and Specimens Derived from Humans